Self-consistent quantum measurement tomography based on semidefinite programming: Employing SDP in numerical simulations of QMT experiments

 where $\boldsymbol{\sigma}=(\sigma_x,\sigma_y,\sigma_z)^T$ and $\mathbf{n}_k$ are unit vectors given by:

-Our numerical tests of 100 experiments consisted of the following steps: i) We first generated a set of 4 random linearly independent input states (density matrices) $\{\rho_j\}_{j=1}^4$ through a suitable function available in Qutip \cite{Johansson2012}. ii) We then simulated $n_S$ total measurement runs of the SIC-POVM on the this set of input states by sampling the probability distribution given by $p_{jk}=\Tr[\rho_j\Pi_k^{\text{(SIC)}}]$ (for each input state we therefore use $n_S/4$ shots), which produced the frequencies $f_{jk}$. iii) We used these frequencies and and the set $\{\rho_j\}_{j=1}^4$ as inputs to the single-delta SDP \eqref{eqn:singleDelta} and obtained the solution $\delta^*$ and the corresponding set of effects $\{\Pi_k^*\}$ achieving it.
+Our numerical tests of 100 experiments consisted of the following steps: i) We first generated a set of 4 random linearly independent input states (density matrices) $\{\rho_j\}_{j=1}^4$ through a suitable function available in QuTiP \cite{Johansson2012}. ii) We then simulated $n_S$ total measurement runs of the SIC-POVM on this set of input states by sampling the probability distribution given by $p_{jk}=\Tr[\rho_j\Pi_k^{\text{(SIC)}}]$ (for each input state we therefore used $n_S/4$ shots), which produced the frequencies $f_{jk}$. iii) We used these frequencies and and the set $\{\rho_j\}_{j=1}^4$ as inputs to the single-delta SDP \eqref{eqn:singleDelta} and obtained the solution $\delta^*$ and the corresponding set of effects $\{\Pi_k^*\}$.

 The results of our simulation are shown in Fig.~\ref{fig:shotNoiseHisto}, where we plot a histogram distribution over the 100 numerical experiments of the final values $\delta^*$ for different number of shots $n_S$.
-As expected $\delta^*$ is statistically smaller if $n_S$ is higher.
+As expected, $\delta^*$ is statistically smaller if $n_S$ is higher.
 This is consistent with the fact that QMT is more accurate when more shots are performed, and it returns the exact effects of the POVM we aim to characterize in the limit $n_S\rightarrow\infty$.

-In addition, we have repeated the same tomographic experiments with different numbers of input states $N$.
+Moreover, we have repeated the same tomographic experiments with different numbers of input states $N$.
 If $N=4$, then we have a complete set of states for QMT of the SIC-POVM.
 If $N>4$, we say that we have an \textit{overcomplete} set of input states.
-We have once again run 100 numerical experiments of QMT with complete and overcomplete set of input states.
-We plot in Fig.~\ref{fig:shotNoiseDelta} (left) the mean value of $\delta$ over the 100 experiments as a function of the total number of shots $n_S$ and for different numbers of input states $N$.
+We have generated 100 different sets of $N$ random input states and, for each of them, we have run 100 numerical experiments of QMT.
+We have repeated this with varying $N$.
+We plot in Fig.~\ref{fig:shotNoiseDelta} the mean value of $\delta^*$ over the total $10^4$ experiments as a function of the total number of shots $n_S$ and for different numbers of input states $N$.
 For finite numbers of shots there is trade-off between the number of input states, which add information on the POVM effects, and the number of shots that is split into the different inputs.
-In Fig.~\ref{fig:shotNoiseDelta} (left) we observe that $\delta^*$ is larger if $N$ is larger, so, in this case, this trade-off is privileging more shots for less inputs.
+In Fig.~\ref{fig:shotNoiseDelta} we observe that $\delta^*$ is larger if $N$ is larger, so, in this case, this trade-off is privileging more shots for less inputs.
+Finally, we remark that the average $\delta^*$ respects the scaling from shot noise, which is proportional to $1/\sqrt{n_S}$ (solid black line).